ssbc/private-group-spec/group/initEpoch/README.md

 Note the differences between the root init msg (the "zero epoch") and epoch init messages:
 * The group tangle is not null and like normal, points at the group root and the latest messages.
 * The epoch tangle is not null and points at the root msg as well as the init for the last epoch.
-In this example this is the first new epoch so the `previous` is the group root msg.
 * The members tangle is always null in "group/init" messages, since that tangle is reset there.
 * Recps is defined, and includes the group id as well as your own root feed id.